ylabidi/mkinitrd/Documentation/README.md

   configuration;
 - A set of [programs](HowInitramfsWorks.md) run inside the initramfs image.

-If you have problems with `make-initrd` or think you've found a bug, please report it to the developers; we cannot promise to do anything but we might well want to fix it.
+If you have problems with `mkinitrd` or think you've found a bug, please report it to the developers; we cannot promise to do anything but we might well want to fix it.